rajeshwarmanthena/EtherRISE/README.md

 # EtherRise

-My EtherRise is a decentralized crowdfunding platform built on Solidity, React, Vite, and Tailwind CSS.
+My EtherRise is a decentralized crowdfunding platform built on Blockchain Technology using  Solidity, React, Vite, and Tailwind CSS.
 It allows users to create campaigns and raise funds using their MetaMask accounts.
 Users can also donate to campaigns they support.

 ## About